DavidVujic/python-polylith-docs/docs/deployment.md

 ```

 ### Packaging a Library

+__NOTE:__ only supported for Poetry.

+_Hatch support for packaging libraries is currently being developed._

 The plugin has support for building libraries to be published at PyPI, even if it isn't the main use case.
 But why?
 By default, the code in one library will share the same top namespace with other libraries that are
 built from the same Polylith Monorepo.